-This castle was built for royalty and it shows.
+This castle in Belgium was built for royalty and it shows.
 It’s situated in the province of Hainaut in Wallonia.
 The Château de Beloeil was the 14th-century palace of the Princes of Lignes, one of Belgium’s oldest and most important noble families.
 Unbelievably, it's been in the hands of this same noble family since 1394.
 Iconic cylindrical turrets and rounded roofs make this castle particularly picturesque.

-The inside of Chateau de Beloeil is open to the public, but only 7 rooms are actually available to look round.
+The inside of Chateau de Beloeil is open to the public, but only 7 rooms are actually available to look around.
 There are however some nice furniture pieces, artwork, and books – over 20,000 in total in the library.

 The castle’s pride and joy is the extensive parkland and Baroque garden that surrounds it, with a design dating back to the 17th century.
 Geometric landscaping, vast ponds, and little ‘bosquets’ (separate garden chambers built with hedges) are what make this place unique.

 Each member of this noble family line has added part of their character to this place, from the small folly with its Greek columns, to the bowling green used for theater and games.
 There’s even a train that takes you through them.

 The Château de Modave (also known as the Château des Comtes de Marchin) is an example of Belgium’s finesse when it comes to interior design.
 It’s famous for its exquisite interior, perfectly preserved since the 17th and 18th centuries.
 The castle comes alive at Christmas when local designers and florists are commissioned to deck out different rooms.